ibm-cloud-docs/codeengine/subscription-cron.md

 **Headers**

-The following table describes the headers for cron events.
+The following table describes the headers for Periodic timer (cron) events.

 | Header   | Description      |
 |----------|------------------|